Dentures in Burleigh Heads

 • How long do dentures typically last?

+Regular visits to a dental prosthetist can help assess the condition of your dentures and identify any necessary modifications.
+Proper care, including regular cleaning and avoiding practices that could damage the dentures, can also help extend their lifespan.
 Regular visits to a dental professional can help assess the condition of your dentures and identify any necessary modifications.
 Proper care, including regular cleaning and avoiding practices that could damage the dentures, can help extend their lifespan.

 • Are dentures uncomfortable to wear?